 It is used to specify the volume label.
 If you have not mentioned it before formatting, the systems will enquire about it after the completion of the process.

 It will write zero once to all sectors of the drive.
 If you specify the count, it will write some random number on the drive, as many times as you mention.
 The random number writing will start once the zero writing completes.

 It is used to show help for the several options of commands.

 If your hard drive is causing any trouble, you can now quickly fix it by using DiskPart.
-Follow the steps explained above to clean and format disk using DiskPart, and also to delete hard drive partition.
-Before performing any of these actions, it is necessary to take backup of the data.
+Follow the steps explained above to clean and format the disk using DiskPart, and also to delete hard drive partition.
+Before performing any of these actions, it is necessary to take a backup of the data.
 Somehow if you forgot taking backup and lost any of your important files during DiskPart commands execution, don’t panic.
 Use Recoverit Mac Data Recovery software to retrieve your lost data.